RoshanKhalinG/My-Portfolio/README.md

 5. Open your browser and visit: `http://localhost:3000`

 ## Usage
-After installing and running the project locally, you can navigate through the different sections of the portfolio using the navigation menu.
-Explore the About Me section to learn more about my background and skills.
-Visit the Projects section to see detailed information about my projects, including descriptions and screenshots.
-Use the Contact section to send me a message or inquiry.
+After installing and running the project locally, you can explore the portfolio's sections through the navigation menu.
+The About Me section provides insights into my background and skills, while the Projects section showcases detailed information on each project, including descriptions and screenshots.
+Use the Contact section to reach out with a message or inquiry.
 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to My Portfolio, please follow these steps: